shivam101gaur/easyecom-assignment/README.md

 10. Buy/Checkout items
     - If sufficient amount in wallet,only then allow checkout.
     - clear the cart
+    - Delete the bought item from items API/Database
     - Deduct total bill amount from wallet